Skip to main content

 • Plan individualized exercise programs for a variety of abilities and ages to improve mobility, strength, flexibility, etc.

-• Collect and evaluate data to determine progress or improvement in abilities
+• Collect and evaluate data to determine progress or improvement

 • Assisted living centers